-Ambetter from Coordinated Care has a free service to help Members who speak languages other than English.
+Ambetter Cascade from Coordinated Care has a free service to help Members who speak languages other than English.
 These services ensure that you and your Physician can talk about your medical or Behavioral Health concerns in a way that is comfortable for you.

 Our interpreter services are provided at no cost to you.
 We have medical interpreters to assist with languages other than English via phone.
 An interpreter will not go to a Provider's office with you, except under certain circumstances.
 Members who are blind or visually impaired and need help with interpretation can call Member Services for oral interpretation, or to request materials in Braille or large font.

-Member Services: 1-877-687-1197 (TTY: 711) Log on to: Ambetter.CoordinatedCareHealth.com
+To arrange for interpreter services, please call Member Services at 1-877-687-1197 or for the hard of hearing TTY: 711.